natasha-ironhack/cedar-pine-client/README.md

 - Contact (BACKLOG): As a user, I can contact the admins

 BACKLOG:
-—shopping cart pop up
+—shopping cart pop up /number pop up
 —Contact Us form
 —candle filter
 --social media links
 --stock backlog availability
 --loading symbol
 --quantity buttons (DO!)
+--on the cart page, fix the lack of space between the message words "candles" and "here".
+--when deleting items in cart and nothing left, show "you have no items in your cart..."
+--for the edit page: make it so it's okay to only edit one part and it changes just that part

 FRONT-END CLIENT ROUTES:
 -> / Homepage DONE!!!
 -> /candles/:id | candles detail page DONE!!!!
--> /user | user profile DONE!
+-> /user | user profile DONE!!!!
 -> /cart (NOTE: i think it's /auth/cart?)
+DONE!!!!!
 -> /checkOut (?)
 ->/confirmation (?)